John Saris: Japan expedition

+Return to England

+Saris left Hirado on the Clove on 5 December 1613, leaving Richard Cocks in charge of the Hirado operation.
+The Clove docked at Bantam from 3 January to 13 February 1614, and then sailed directly back to England.

+He returned to Plymouth in September 1614 and remained at anchor there for more than six weeks, raising suspicions that he was offloading secret cargo.
+During October, the Company repeatedly debated ordering Saris back to London, but decided on 25 October that "his presence on board was necessary to keep the crew in order, and that it would be a pity to give him so tedious a journey at the end of a long voyage."

+Saris then travelled to London in mid-November, where he persuaded the East India Company directors to authorize another trading mission to Japan.
+Saris also brought back Ieyasu's reciprocal gifts for King James, in thanks for the telescope, which were stunning paintings, and from the shogun himself, two suits of armour (which are extant).

+On 13 December, after an audit of the ship's cargo, the Company concluded that Saris had engaged in "private trade" on the voyage and appointed a committee to "look into Saris's commission."
+Shortly thereafter, Thomas Smythe discovered Saris's erotic art collection from Japan.
+On 10 January 1615, he orchestrated a public burning of the collection outside the offices of the East India Company.
+This incident publicly disgraced Saris and ended his career.

+Later life, death and legacy

-Saris had become very rich from this voyage.
-He married Anne, daughter of the wealthy London merchant William Megges, granddaughter (on her mother's side) of Sir Thomas Cambell, Lord Mayor in 1609-10.
-She died in the 8th year of their marriage without issue, on February 21, 1623, aged 29 probably in childbirth.
-He never remarried.
+Shortly after leaving the Company in 1615, Saris married Anne, daughter of the wealthy London merchant William Megges, granddaughter (on her mother's side) of Sir Thomas Cambell, Lord Mayor in 1609–10.
+She died in the 8th year of their marriage without issue, on 21 February 1623, aged 29 probably in childbirth.
+Saris never remarried.

 Saris then moved into a fine mansion near the Thames at Fulham, called Goodriches, which was behind All Saints Church in Fulham.
 It was pulled down in 1750, and Sir William Fowell's Alms-houses now stand upon its site.
 Here he lived quietly until the winter of 1643, when he died on December 11, and was buried on the 19th, a fee of 2 shillings and 6 pennies being paid to the churchwardens "for the burial."
 His monument, a large black stone in the floor to the right of the altar, may still be seen in All Saints Church in Fulham, though it is barely legible and partially hidden by the choir-stalls.
 It bears the arms of himself and his wife and reads: